aniketmore311/express-js-production/README.md

 - `winston`and `morgan` for logging
 - `jest` and `supertest` for testing
 - `pm2` as a production runtime
+- `typescript` with jsdoc comments for static type checking your javascript code

 ## how to use this starter